 Sell Your Mineral Rights in Morton County, KS

-If you own mineral rights in Morton County, Kansas, you're sitting on acreage in one of the oldest and largest natural gas fields in North America — the Hugoton Gas Area.
-Production here is mature and steady rather than explosive, but that comes with its own kind of value.
-Let's talk about what your rights are realistically worth and who's likely to make an offer.
+If you own mineral rights in Morton County, Kansas, you're sitting on acreage in the Hugoton Gas Area — one of the largest natural gas fields in North America.
+This is a mature, producing basin, which means steady income potential but a different story than a hot oil play.
+Let's talk honestly about what that means for your rights and what they're realistically worth today.

 ASSET OVERVIEW